apache/kyuubi-website/src/become_committer.md

 - Be active, courteous, and respectful for pull requests reviewing
 - Be involved in the design road map discussions with a professional and diplomatic approach even if there is a disagreement
+- Promoting the project by writing articles or holding events